PCMDI/pcmdi_metrics/README.md

 > compare: diff {install_prefix}/PCMDI_METRICS/test/pcmdi/tos_2.5x2.5_esmf_linear_metrics.json.good pcmdi_install_test_results/metrics_results/installationTest/tos_2.5x2.5_esmf_linear_metrics.json

-Once everything is ok, you can safely remove the temporary directory {install_prefix}/METRICS_PACKAGE/PCMDI_METRICS/tmp
+Once everything is ok, you can safely remove the temporary directory {install_prefix}/PCMDI_METRICS/tmp

 OUTLINE - USING THE METRICS PACKAGE
 -----------------------------------

-1) The user needs to have their model data conditioned so that it can be read by the metrics package.
-A way this can be gaurenteed is by following the CMIP data conventions.
+1) The user needs to prepare their model data so that it can be read by the metrics package.
+A way this can be guaranteed is by following the CMIP/CF conventions.
 It is not necessary to use CMOR, but CF conventions need to followed.
 The user can map their variable names to to those used in CMIP (see parameter file below), i.e., their data does not have to use the PCMDI variable names.
 At present, PCMDIs metrics package expect climatological annual cycle data (12 months).

 2) The user prepares an input parameter file (see below).

-3) The package is executed from the unix command prompt with something like:
+3) The package is executed from the terminal prompt with something like:

    >  pcmdi_metrics_driver.py -p MY_parameter_file.py

 4) Results are output in JSON files which are easy to read and use.
 The results are organized as nested python dictionaries which are easy to acces and manipulate.
-Examples are available in the file ~/doc/simple_json_test.py
+Examples are available in the file {install_prefix}/PCMDI_METRICS/doc/simple_json_test.py

 PREPARING THE INPUT PARAMETER FILE
 ----------------------------------

 work in progress...